zitadel/zitadel/docs/docs/guides/integrate/identity-providers/azure-ad.md

 1. Click on client credentials on the detail page of the application or use the menu "Certificates & secrets"
 2. Click on "+ New client secret" and enter a description and an expiry date, add the secret afterwards
 3. Copy the value of the secret.
-You will not be able to see the value again afterwards
+You will not be able to see the value again after some time

 ![Azure Client Secret](/img/guides/azure_client_secret.png)